-Pelvic floor organ prolapse is a condition where the bladder, uterus, or bowel are poorly supported and droop down into the vagina or anus.
+Pelvic floor organ prolapse is a condition where the bladder, uterus, or bowel are poorly supported and droop down into the vagina.
 This is due to a loss of integrity and weakness of the pelvic floor.
 Abdominal surgery (hysterectomy, c-section), estrogen deficiency and obesity can all lead to pelvic floor organ prolapse.
 Repeated muscle straining that occurs during childbirth, with chronic constipation or chronic coughing, and heavy lifting can exacerbate the problem.

 There are many ways to conservatively manage a pelvic organ prolapse.
 The first step is to diagnose the problem so the correct treatment strategy for you can be implemented.

 The most common forms of pelvic floor organ prolapse are listed below: